Income Tax Return In India FY 2020-21 (AY 2021-22)

-In India, Income Tax Return (ITR) filing for FY 2019-20 (i.e. Assessment Year 2020-21) is due (by July 31, 2020 for non-audit assessees).
-Hence, there are various aspects, which NRIs, Expats should be aware of.
-Here are certain points, which NRIs/PIOs (including Returned NRIs as well Migrated Abroad NRIs) and Expats must consider at the time preparation of their Income Tax Return:
+In India, Income Tax Return (ITR) filing for FY 2020-21 (i.e. Assessment Year 2021-22) is due (by July 31, 2021 for non-audit assessee).
+Hence, there are various aspects, which NRIs, OCIs, PIOs, Expats should be aware of.
+Here are certain points, which NRIs/OCIs (including Returned NRIs as well Migrated Abroad NRIs) and Expats must consider at the time preparation of their Income Tax Return:

 Receipt of Foreign Income in India

 If NR or NOR receive their foreign source income directly in Indian Bank Account; the same shall be liable to tax in India.
 However, in various court judgements it has been decided that receipt of foreign salary in NRE Bank Account in India will not attract tax in India.
 Similarly, in case of seafarers and merchant navy workers, as per CBDT circular they can receive their foreign ship salary income in NRE bank account and the same will not be taxable in India.
 However, NRIs, OCIs, PIOs working abroad should avoid receiving any of their foreign income in Indian bank account to avoid any tax litigation.

 Double Taxation of Income – Income arising in one country and person is resident of other country